It can be really frustrating when purchasing products.

 Often the inci list is so long and involved.

 They often read more like a chemistry lesson, then something you would put on your skin.

-The prerequisite we have for our packaging design, is that I want my customer to instantly be able to understand exactly what is going into my products!
+The prerequisite for our packaging design is that we want our customer to instantly understand what is going into our products instantly!

 Simple clear to read ingredients

 We have tried to list them in such a way that they are easy to read.

 Jojoba Oil (Simmondsia chinensis),